 Gogo shrugs her thin shoulders as she puts on her coat.
 “We’re together today,” she says.
 “And isn’t that what is most important?”

 The cake is gone.
 Our server disappears.
-We are alone together, and we are here.
+We are alone together.
+We are here with the ghost.